Care and maintenance

 CHAIRS WITH PAPER CORD

-The seats of woven paper cord chairs normally require little or no maintenance as the strong paper cord will last for many years.
+Seating surfaces of chairs made from woven paper cord usually require no or only minimal maintenance, as the strong paper cord is durable for many years.
 The natural material is designed to acquire a beautiful patina over time.

 Paper cord is a naturally cool, comfortable and durable material.
 It will last for many years and can be replaced or repaired by an experienced basket weaver if necessary.